If you’ve been looking into more eco-friendly cleaning products you might’ve come across the name soda crystals.

 You shouldn’t use soda crystals on lacquered, zinc, copper or aluminium surfaces.

-No, soda crystals and baking soda are not the same things.
-Baking soda is used in cooking and soda crystals are used in cleaning.
+No, soda crystals and bicarbonate of soda are not the same things.
+Bicarbonate of soda is used in cooking and soda crystals are used in cleaning.
 They should not be mixed up!
 Here are some quick points to show how different these two products are:

 - Hydrated Sodium Carbonate